 29 Oct—Nov 1 training on taped area St Sylvestre Cappel

-Battle of Hill 70
+Battle of Hill 70 and Lens

 28th Bn WD order 200A.
 22.8.1917 ‘Quartermaster will arrange to have Kitchens, Packs, Greatcoats etc conveyed to MARQUEFFLES FARM and hot meal for men on arrival.
 He will also arrange billeting.’